RobinDuhan/Neural-Networks-from-Scrach/README.md

 Programming Language - Python 3.6

-Started from logistic regression - a node in a Neural Network Second step was to build a shallow layered Neural Network Finally the dense layered Neural Network
+Started from logistic regression - a node in a Neural Network<br>
+Second step was to build a shallow layered Neural Network<br>
+Finally the dense layered Neural Network<br>

 <b> All the code here is optimized through vectorized implementations </b>